O.J.: Made In America Episode 4 Recap

 In the fourth part of O.J.: Made in America, the trial is in full swing.
 The episode features archival footage from the courtroom as well as new interviews with key figures in the case.

 Much of the episode focuses on the evidence presented in the courtroom.
-Simpson's defence team attempted to discredit the evidence in a number of ways, including suggesting that it wasn't gathered properly.
-We see courtroom footage of Barry Scheck, who served on Simpson's defence team, sowing doubts about the DNA evidence.
+Simpson's defense team attempted to discredit the evidence in a number of ways, including suggesting that it wasn't gathered properly.
+We see courtroom footage of Barry Scheck, who served on Simpson's defense team, sowing doubts about the DNA evidence.

 We also see an archival recording of Garcetti stating that DNA evidence "doesn't have biases or prejudices" and that the DNA was tested in two separate labs.
 "All the DNA evidence points to Mr. Simpson as being the person who committed those horrible crimes," Garcetti says.

 "This was a case about blood.
 That was the heart of the case," Hodgman says in the episode.
-So casting doubt about the blood evidence was an effective strategy for the defence.
+So casting doubt about the blood evidence was an effective strategy for the defense.

 "Some of the characters in that screenplay, I wrapped around some of the people that I knew on LAPD and other departments," Fuhrman says in the documentary.
 "I can remember where I heard them, I can remember, some, who said 'em, and then there's a little exaggeration in them."